uvdesk/wordpress/readme.txt

 == Changelog ==

+= 2.1.1 - 2025-05-30 =
+Fixed: Minor issue regarding warning message on admin ticket listing page, if it is empty.

-= 2.1.0 - 2025-05-31 =
+= 2.1.0 - 2025-05-30 =

-* Added: Page selection for booking widget display, activation functions, domain validation, and translations.
+* Added: Activation functions, domain validation, and translations.
 * Updated: Admin panel, file structure to use singleton pattern.
 * Fixed: CSS issues with new WordPress versions, minor code formatting, and security vulnerabilities.